This Honey & Soy Glazed Duck Breast is a luxurious dinner night option, made with premium ingredients for a real taste of luxury at home!

 When the duck is resting, wipe out the the frying pan and pop it on high heat with a drizzle of oil.

 When hot, add the pak choi and stir-fry for 2-3 mins, then add the garlic and cook for 1 min more.
 Transfer the pak choi to a plate, then reduce the heat to medium.

 Add the soy sauce and honey to the pan.
 Bubble away until reduced by two thirds, 2-3 mins.
 TIP: If your honey has hardened, pop it in a bowl of hot water for 1 min.

 Remove from the heat, then return the rested duck to the pan and coat it in the glaze.

 Fluff up the rice with a fork and stir in the remaining coriander, then share between your plates and top with pak choi.

 Cut the glazed duck widthways into 1cm slices and serve alongside with the remaining glaze from the pan drizzled over.

-Add the cucumber salsa to the plate, then scatter with the chopped peanuts to finish.
+Add the cucumber salsa, then scatter with chopped peanuts to finish.
 Enjoy!